-As Mr. Ritchie, our Chief Operating Officer, did not have an employment agreement, his employment with the Company is "at will."
-Effective April 1, 2014, Mr. Ritchie's salary was increased from \$240,000 to \$245,000 and his salary remained at \$245,000 during the year ended December 31, 2015.
-In establishing Mr. Ritchie's base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly-situated companies, as well as the additional responsibilities and duties required by his role as chief operating officer of a public company.
+On May 16, 2016, the Company entered into an employment agreement with Mr. Kuehne (the "Kuehne Employment Agreement"), which provides for Mr. Kuehne's employment as Chief Administrative Officer, Chief Financial Officer, Secretary and Treasurer of the Company for a term expiring on July 1, 2020, and an annual base salary of \$300,000.
+Prior to entering into the Kuehne Employment Agreement, Mr. Kuehne's employment with the Company was "at will."
+Mr. Kuehne's annual base salary in 2014 was \$210,000 and his salary was increased effective as of December 15, 2015 by \$25,000 to a total annual base salary of \$235,000.
+In establishing Mr. Kuehne's base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly-situated companies, as well as the additional responsibilities and duties required by his role as chief financial officer of a public company.